| Home | Overview | Spelling | Grammar | Usage | Translate |

 will make the decision, which others may emulate.
 A USA or

-British university student needs to know about 20,000 words, Oxford
+British university student must know about 20,000 words, Oxford

 English Dictionary